matthew-james-laidlaw/Matrix/README.md

 # Matrix
 [![unit](https://github.com/matthew-james-laidlaw/Matrix/actions/workflows/unit.yml/badge.svg?branch=main)](https://github.com/matthew-james-laidlaw/Matrix/actions/workflows/unit.yml)

-A library providing a tensor class supporting up to 3 dimensions.
+A (mostly completely self-implemented) library providing a tensor class supporting up to 3 dimensions.
 Focused on image processing.
+Libraries pulled in for argument parsing, testing, and image encoding e.g. lodepng).

 # Design Decisions
 * The focus of this library is on image processing, thus the tensor class is not fully generic for any order.
 Really, this library supports 1D, 2D, and 3D tensors where a 3D tensor can represent a planar image (channels x height x width) or an interleaved image (height x width x channels).